FarmDyn/documentation/docs/template/plant_nutrition.md

 # Plant Nutrition

+!!! abstract
-The equations related to the plant nutrition make sure that the nutrient need of crops is met.
+    The equations related to plant nutrition make sure that the nutrient need of crops is met.
 Nutrient need can be derived from N response functions or from planning data for fixed yield levels.
+Furthermore, FarmDyn is loosely connected to the crop modelling framework SIMPLACE which provides data on cropping activities.
 Needed nutrients are provided by manure and synthetic fertilizer.
-There are two approaches to model the nutrient need and supply of crops, a fixed factor approach and detailed nutrient fate model.

-## Calculation of plant need

 The template supports two differently detailed ways to account for plant nutrition need.